 After working up an appetite, there are plenty of places to stop for that long-awaited coffee with a friend.
 Tuck into an afternoon tea or a light lunch from the Captain’s Table, or enjoy a pint and a meal at The Master Builder’s House Hotel.

 The village is an ideal destination for walkers and cyclists, who can enjoy the scenic 2 mile footpath between Beaulieu and Buckler’s Hard.

 Entry to the village is free (a parking charge applies).
-A small admission charge applies for the Maritime Museum and River Cruise.
+A small admission charge applies for the Museum and River Cruise.

 Buckler's Hard village is free to enter.
 For those arriving by vehicle, a parking charge applies, which helps maintain this heritage site.
 If you wish to explore the Maritime Museum or River Cruise, a small admission charge applies.